Ameliasks/dms1_blog/posts/twenty-two-post.md

 As I build more experience, building sites seem to get easier for me as I have gotten the hang of the workflows and techniques.
 Although I did still encounter some challenges, it was great to have this opportunity to reflect on the works I had created for Digital Media Studio 1 this semester, and design it into an experience for others to gain insight into my process and thoughts.

-Thank you Mx Thomas for this semester!
+Thank you Mx Thomas for an amazing semester!